 NOTE 2: A 3rd party application server is typically not able to provide any specific network area information and if so, the AF request is for the whole operator network.

 The PCF shall first retrieve all existing BDT policies stored for any ASP from the UDR.
 The PCF may retrieve analytics on "Network Performance" from NWDAF following the procedure and services described in TS 23.288 [24].
-Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy, existing BDT policies or Energy indicator) one or more BDT policies.
+Afterwards, the PCF shall determine one or more BDT policies, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy, existing BDT policies, or Energy indicator and energy related information from the EIF).
 The PCF may be configured to map the ASP identifier to a target DNN and S-NSSAI if the NEF did not provide the DNN, S-NSSAI to the PCF.

 A BDT policy consists of a recommended time window for the background data transfer, a reference to a charging rate for this time window and optionally maximum aggregated bitrate (indicating that the charging according to the referenced charging rate is only applicable for the aggregated traffic of all involved UEs that stays below this value).
 Finally, the PCF shall provide the candidate list of BDT policies to the AF via NEF together with the Background Data Transfer Reference ID.
 If the AF received more than one BDT policy, the AF shall select one of them and inform the PCF about the selected BDT policy.